UKCloud/documentation/articles/azure/azs-ref-pricing.md

 Red Hat (once certified by Microsoft) is available via the BYOL process, or we can invoice you based on your exact usage.

 ## Pricing example

+The following example illustrates how to use the information in the Pricing Guide to calculate the cost of a UKCloud for Microsoft Azure virtual machine.

 **Security domain:** Assured OFFICIAL<br>
 **Machine type:** A-Series<br>